Desperate Measures (Leeway album)

-Desperate Measures is the second album by the New York City Hardcore/ thrash metal band Leeway.
-It was released in June 1991 on Rock Hotel/Profile Records as was its predecessor, Born to Expire in 1989.
-It was followed by 1994's Adult Crash.

-It features two line-up changes from the previous album: Jimmy Xanthos and Pokey replace Zowie and Tony Fontão on bass and drums respectively.
+Desperate Measures is the second album by American crossover thrash band Leeway.
+It was released in June 1991 on Rock Hotel/Profile Records.
+It features two lineup changes from the previous album: Jimmy Xanthos and Pokey replace Zowie and Tony Fontão on bass and drums respectively.

 Overview

-While the previous album showed a clear hardcore influence, the sound on Desperate Measures is of thrash metal akin to Anthrax or Testament.
+While the previous album, Born to Expire, showed a clear hardcore influence, the sound on Desperate Measures is of thrash metal akin to Anthrax or Testament.
 However, like its predecessor, it had fans in both metal and hardcore camps.

-Guitarist and songwriter, A.J.
-Novello, had this to say on the album:
+Guitarist/songwriter A.J.
+Novello had this to say on the album: